 Over the past year, tonnes of people have stopped me on the street and in malls saying that I look like Katy Perry.
 It’s getting crazy.
 I get frequent comments from friends on Facebook, reiterating the same thing.
 It seems like every few days someone mentions this to me.
 It is usually along the lines of, “Meghan, has anyone ever told you that you look like Katy Perry?”
 Uh, yes.
 A few times.
 But technically, Katy Perry would look like ME because I am older.
 Oh, and she’s naturally blonde while I am naturally a brunette.

 I think it’s time to do a comparison and ask an impartial audience for feedback.
 Can you see a resemblance?
 I sifted through photos I have posted online and tried to find matching pictures of Katy Perry from similar angles.
-Check out some of the side by side comparison photos I have uploaded here.
-Do I look like Katy Perry?
+Check out some of the comparison photos I have uploaded below.
 It is hard to evaluate yourself objectively because I see my features every day.
 I see differences, but I want to know what you think.
-If I had a personal makeup artist doing my face each day, would we look similar?
-In a few photos (e.g. the one directly below) I am not wearing a drop of makeup, while she has on a full face of cosmetics, so keep this in mind.

 From the side.